Samuel Griffin: Lawyer and politician

 Admitted to the Virginia bar, Griffin practiced law.
 Following the New Jersey battles, Griffin returned to Virginia and as a citizen soldier served on the State's board of war (1779-1781).
 During this period, Williamsburg remained strategically important as the colonial capitol and was threatened by British warships offshore in Hampton Roads.
 Griffin served as Williamsburg's mayor from 1779 to 1780.
 After the war ended and fellow former soldier and Williamsburg lawyer James Innes became Attorney General of Virginia, Williamsburg voters elected Griffin to replace him in the Virginia House of Delegates and re-elected him twice to the part time position.
 Thus, he served from 1786 through 1788, when he resigned upon being elected to the U.S. House of Representatives and Edmund Randolph resigned as Virginia's governor (at the time elected by the Virginia General Assembly and having little power) in order to succeed Griffin as Williamsburg's delegate.

 Voters from Williamsburg and surrounding areas elected Griffin to the First, Second, and Third Congresses.
 Thus, he served from March 4, 1789 until March 3, 1795, although the district number changed from Virginia's 10th congressional district to Virginia's 13th congressional district in 1793.

 Death and legacy

 Griffin died in New York City on November 23, 1810.
-His grave site is unknown.
+He is buried in the churchyard of Trinity Church on Wall Street, his headstone does not survive and he was previously incorrectly recorded under his brother's name.